 And boil for five minutes (nothing LIKE the hour or more I had to do for the cherries).

-Less than an hour after being picked, we had a (very small) pot of raspberry jam.
+Less than an hour after being picked, I had a (very small) pot of raspberry jam.

 Total food miles = about 500 metres.

-There are more raspberries in the woods where we walk Boris, so I'm going out tonight equipped a couple of freezer bags.
+There are more raspberries in the woods where Boris gets walked, so I'm going out tonight equipped a couple of freezer bags.

 I'll report back.